sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 To deploy executor compute resources defined in the Terraform file above, simply run `terraform apply`.

-#### Pre-built binaries
+#### Binaries

-You can also download and run the executor binaries yourself without using Terraform.
+You can also download and run the executor binaries yourself, without using Terraform.

-The following dependencies need to be available:
+The following dependencies need to be available on the machine on which you want to run the `executor` binary:

 * Docker
-* git >=v2.18
+* git >= v2.18
 * [Ignite](https://ignite.readthedocs.io/en/stable/installation/) v0.10.0
 * [CNI Plugins](https://github.com/containernetworking/plugins) v0.9.1

-You can also take a look at [what goes into our executor machine images, used by our Terraform modules](https://github.com/sourcegraph/sourcegraph/blob/7ab43a96a340ff57b98dd0eb721c2700232b7834/enterprise/cmd/executor/image/build.sh) to see how we run executor binaries.
+You can also take a look at [what goes into our executor machine images, used by our Terraform modules](https://github.com/sourcegraph/sourcegraph/blob/main/enterprise/cmd/executor/image/build.sh) to see how we run executor binaries.

 Once dependencies are met, you can download and run executor binaries: